-Enjoy running your sled dog team on a variety of hills with plenty of excitement for you and your dog on the wooded trails of Track 52 in the northern Crocker Hills.
-Please be aware that you may encounter sled dog teams training.
+Enjoy running your sled dog team on a variety of hills with plenty of excitement for you and your dog on the wooded trails of Track 52 in the northern Crocker Hills at Kettlebowl Recreation Area Track 52 Trailhead.
+Please be aware that you may encounter skijorers training.
 When a person or team is going to pass or overtake another team, they will call out "TRAIL!"
 When heard, please move to one side of the trail to allow for a safe pass.

-The winter trails are groomed in cooperation with the Langlade County Forestry Department.
+The winter trails are groomed in cooperation with the Langlade County Forestry, Parks, and Recreation Department.
 Trails are marked when open to skijoring and sled dog teams.
 The parking lot is plowed in winter.
 Food & restroom facilities are available on winter weekends when Kettlebowl Ski Hill (approximately 1/4 mile from the trailhead) is open from noon to 4 pm.

 Track 52 Sled Dog Trails is located approximately 14 miles northeast of Antigo on Langlade-Price Road between Bryant & Lily.
-The trailhead is exactly ¾ of a mile north of Hwy 52 and Langlade Price Road intersection (¾ mile west of Kettlebowl Ski Hill).
+The Kettlebowl Recreation Area Track 52 Trailhead is exactly ¾ of a mile north of Hwy 52 and Langlade Price Road intersection (¾ mile west of Kettlebowl Ski Hill).

-For more information on Track 52 Sled Dog Trails, go to their website by clicking here.
+For more information on Track 52 Sled Dog Trails, go to their Facebook page by clicking here.
 Watch a 6-dog team run Track 52 by clicking here.